ahernanzl/pyClim-SDM/README.md

 **Citation:** Hernanz, A., Correa, C., García-Valero, J. A., Domínguez, M., Rodríguez-Guisado, E., & Rodríguez-Camino, E. (2022).
 Statistical downscaling in the Tropics and Mid-latitudes: a comparative assessment for generating regional information on climate change.
 Journal of Applied Meteorology and Climatology.
 Submitted.
 ___

-pyClim-SDM is a software for statistical downscaling of climate change projections with the following utilities:
+pyClim-SDM is a software for statistical downscaling of climate change projections for the following daily surface variables: mean, maximum and minimum temperature, precipitation, zonal and meridional wind components, relative humidity and cloud cover.
+Additionally, it is prepared for downscaling any other user defined variable. pyClim-SDM incorporates the following utilities:
 - evaluation of Global Climate Models (GCMs).
 - downscaling of both reanalysis (for evaluation) and GCMs.
 - bias correction of downscaled climate projections.